 Boom Lift OSHA Investigations and Fines

 - August 2017 – $27,435 fine from Virginia Safety Office.
-An employee suffered multiple leg fractures when they were pinned in the driver protective structure after it was struck by a grappling hook and tipped over.
+An employee suffered multiple leg fractures when pinned in the driver’s protective structure after being struck by a grappling hook and tipped over.
 The employee later died from sepsis.

 - January 2015 – $4,950 fine from Calumet City Office.
 Five employees were working on the erection of a crane tower when one of them became pinned between the climbing unit and the frame of the tower crane.
 He died of his injuries.

 - February 2012 – $23,350 fine from the Los Angeles office.
-An employee suffered unspecified injuries when two people assembling the boom of a tower crane and skipped steps in the process.
-When they removed pins from the crane, part of it collapsed and fell on the employee.
+An employee suffered unspecified injuries when two people assembled the boom of a tower crane and skipped steps in the process.
+When they removed pins from the crane, the part collapsed and fell on the employee.

-Thus, not only do tower cranes give rise to workers’ compensation claims, but they can also lead to personal injury lawsuits.
+Thus, not only do tower cranes give rise to workers’ compensation claims, but they can also lead to crane accident lawsuits.